Daisonoio/SmartWardrobe/README.md

 The initial step will be the creation of the template and the analysis of the user experience, the next step will be:

-1 - Creation of the REST API environment for Login, upload and clothes management 2 -Give users the ability to share your outfit ideas
+1 - Creation of the REST API environment for Login, upload and clothes management\n 2 -Give users the ability to share your outfit ideas
 3 -Connect the app to the main used markets
 4 - AI that tracks and suggests to users the garments that are not used frequently